tatsumoto-ren/tatsumoto-ren.github.io/blog/jp1k-anki-deck.md

 However, if your vocabulary is below 1000 words,
 I recommend that you give the KanjiTransition deck a try.

-The vocabulary used in the deck was taken from [Ankidrone Starter Pack](basic-vocabulary.html) and consists of words commonly used in everyday life in Japan.
+The vocabulary used in the deck was taken from [Ankidrone Essentials](ankidrone-essentials.html) and other premade Anki decks.
+It consists of words commonly used in everyday life in Japan.
 Most cards in the deck have example sentences.
 Cards are presented relatively in the [1T](one-target-sentences.html) order.
 Each sentence in the deck tries to introduce only one unknown word or structure.